zonca/swcarpentry-workshop-pandas/08-bash-scripting.md

 we want to learn how to:

 * Delete some useless files
-* Move bad files in a subfolder
 * Rename the good files with a better name
-* Apply an plotting script that works on 1 file a time to all data files
+* Apply an analysis script that works on 1 file a time to all data files
+* Move plots and output `.csv` in separate folders
 * Put this in a bash script so we can automate the process next time we get a data delivery

-## First bash commands:
+## First bash commands

 * `pwd` print out current folder
 * `ls` lists files in current folder